folkertdev/reversible-debugger/tfp-submission/paper.md

 a recursion point, `V` jumps back to a recursion point and `Wk` weakens the recursion, making it possible to jump to a less tightly-binding `R`.

+A global type can be projected onto a participant, resulting in that participant's local type.
+The local type describes interactions between a participant and the central message queue.
+Specifically, sends and receives, and offers and selects.
+The projection of `globalType` onto `A` is equivalent to this pseudo-code of `derivedTypeForA`.

 ```haskell
 data MyParticipants = A | B | C | V deriving (Show, Eq, Ord)